atyiadam/adamatyi.github.io/_posts/ledger-stax-a-step-forward/2022-12-07-ledger-stax-a-step-forward.md

 ---
-title: "Ledger Stax: A step forward?"
+title: Ledger Stax: A step forward?
 date: 2022-12-07 15:24:00 +01:00
 # modified: 2022-01-01 00:00:00 +01:00
 description: Ledger just announced its newest addition to their hardware wallet lineup called Stax.
 Can we consider this as an imporvement and does it provide any additional value to the crypto owners?